 - Operational layoffs, on the other hand, are subject to further conditions.

-The reason for this is that short-time work may only be ordered in the event of a temporary loss of work.
+The reason for this is that short-time work is possible only in the event of a temporary loss of work.
 Operational layoffs are legal in the event of a permanent loss of work.
 Hence, termination for operational reasons is possible during short-time work, when a temporary loss of work becomes permanent.
 It is, however, more difficult to argue in court.
-We believe that many redundancies during short-time work will be ruled to be ineffective by the labor courts.
+We believe that the courts would regard many redundancies during short-time work to be ineffective.

 Why are redundancies during short-time work often ineffective?